 As of 2018, the Swedish Defence University has degree-awarding powers to issue doctoral degrees in the field of defence, crisis management, and security.
 This provides unique opportunities for building and strengthening distinctive competence both in military studies and in political science with a specialization in crisis management and security studies.

 The academic research tradition at the Swedish Defence University (SEDU) is relatively young in relation to the university's 200-year history.
 In just the past ten years, the academisation process has seriously accelerated.
 The aim has been to more closely link SEDU’s research to the officers’ program and to international academic quality assurance standards.

 The fields of defence, crisis management and security build upon a high level of knowledge and understanding of two core subjects:

-War studies - A unique subject in Sweden that is only available at the Swedish Defense University.
+War studies - A unique subject in Sweden that is only available at the Swedish Defence University.
 Research in war studies addresses issues relating to defense planning and doctrines, the creation of military capabilities, the exercise of military power, and warfare.

 Political science with a specialization in crisis management and security studies - Political science research focuses on issues related to foreign, defence and security policies as well as crisis management, crisis preparedness, societal security, and international cooperation.

-The Swedish Defence University has a comprehensive approach to total defense and its various elements, offering unique expertise that ranges from military efforts to civilian crisis management.
+The Swedish Defence University has a comprehensive approach to total defence and its various elements, offering unique expertise that ranges from military efforts to civilian crisis management.